doocs/leetcode/solution/1900-1999/1932.Merge BSTs to Create Single BST/README_EN.md

 	<li><code>n == trees.length</code></li>
 	<li><code>1 &lt;= n &lt;= 5 * 10<sup>4</sup></code></li>
 	<li>The number of nodes in each tree is in the range <code>[1, 3]</code>.</li>
+	<li>Each node in the input may have children but no grandchildren.</li>
 	<li>No two roots of <code>trees</code> have the same value.</li>
 	<li>All the trees in the input are <strong>valid BSTs</strong>.</li>
 	<li><code>1 &lt;= TreeNode.val &lt;= 5 * 10<sup>4</sup></code>.</li>